niharsatsangi/pdsnd_github/README.md

 statistics.
 A script was also written that takes in raw input to create an interactive experience in the terminal to present these statistics.

+### **Software Requirements**
+To complete this project, the following software requirements apply:

+* Python 3, NumPy, and pandas installed using Anaconda
+* A text editor, like Sublime or Atom.
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows).